Edward Sabine: Serving in the Army.

 Sabine continued to see action in the War of 1812, particularly in the Niagara Campaign in August and September 1814.
 Under George Gordon Drummond he commanded the batteries at the Siege of Fort Erie and was mentioned twice in dispatches.
-He returned to England and devoted the remainder of his long life to the more peaceful pursuits of astronomy, terrestrial magnetism and physical geography.
+He returned to England and devoted the remainder of his life to the pursuits of astronomy, terrestrial magnetism and physical geography.